MicrosoftDocs/well-architected/well-architected/azure-vmware/networking.md

 ms.subservice: waf-workload-avs
 ---

-# Networking considerations for Azure VMware Solution
+# Networking considerations for Azure VMware Solution workloads

 This article discusses the networking design area of an Azure VMware Solution workload.
 Well-architected networks are critical for enabling connectivity, optimizing response times, distributing traffic, and helping to ensure continuous availability of workloads in Azure VMware Solution.